123456789hien/recsys/week5e1/readme.md

-You are asked to implement a PageRank Friend Recommendation App using HTML, D3.js, and TensorFlow.js, maintaining the exact UI/UX as provided in the original HTML.
-The app should:
+You are asked to implement a PageRank Friend Recommendation App using HTML, D3.js, and TensorFlow.js.
+The requirements are:

-Load default graph data from a CSV file (e.g., data/karate.csv) representing nodes and edges.
-Each node has a unique numeric ID.
+1. Load a default graph from a CSV file (e.g., data/karate.csv) containing nodes and edges with unique numeric IDs.

-Display an interactive network graph with D3.js, including:
+2. Render an interactive network graph with D3.js, supporting:

-Force-directed layout
+   - Force-directed layout

-Zoom and pan support
+   - Zoom and pan

-Drag nodes to reposition
+   - Node drag

-Node size proportional to PageRank
+   - Node size proportional to PageRank

-Node color indicating PageRank
+   - Node color representing PageRank

-Compute PageRank scores using TensorFlow.js on the client side with default parameters (50 iterations, damping factor 0.85).
+3. Compute PageRank scores entirely client-side using TensorFlow.js with 50 iterations and a damping factor of 0.85.

-Populate a node table showing:
+4. Display a node table showing:

-Node ID
+   - Node ID

-PageRank score
+   - PageRank score

-Current friends
+   - Current friends

-Table sorted descending by PageRank
+   - Table sorted descending by PageRank

-When a user clicks a node in the graph or table:
+5. When a user clicks a node (graph or table):

-Highlight the selected node
+   - Highlight the node

-Show node details in the panel, including current friends
+   - Show node details, including current friends

-Recommend top 3 new friends by PageRank (excluding existing friends) with a “Connect” button for each
+   - Recommend top 3 new friends by PageRank (excluding existing friends) with a "Connect" button for each

-Clicking “Connect”:
+6. Clicking "Connect":

-Adds a bidirectional edge to the graph
+   - Adds a bidirectional edge between nodes

-Recomputes PageRank dynamically
+   - Recomputes PageRank

-Updates the table and graph visualization
+   - Updates both table and graph dynamically

-Clicking Reset Graph restores the original default graph and clears all selections.
+7. Clicking "Reset Graph" restores the original graph and clears all selections.

-All features must work entirely client-side, without backend or server connections.

-Handle any errors gracefully in the console and via alerts (e.g., CSV loading failure or PageRank computation errors).
+8. Handle errors gracefully, including CSV loading or PageRank computation issues.

-Maintain exact UI/UX, styling, layout, and controls from the original HTML provided by the professor.
+9. All computation and interactions must occur entirely in the browser; no backend or server communication.
+10. Maintain clean modular code in 4 files:
+    - index.html: unchanged layout and UI/UX
+    - app.js: main logic for graph, PageRank, table, selection, and recommendations
+    - pagerank.js: TensorFlow.js PageRank computation
+    - graph.js: D3.js graph rendering and interaction

+The final app must be fully functional, error-free, and exactly match the professor’s UI/UX while implementing all features including table sorting, top 3 friend recommendations, node highlighting, and dynamic PageRank recomputation.